Moving to Door County

 While you may have enjoyed staying at your favorite hotel in the same community for decades, you should explore the entire county before deciding where to settle down.

 Sturgeon Bay offers the area’s largest and most lively year-round community with many of the amenities found in other cities.
-Communities in southern Door County offer a rural experience rich with cultural history and agriculture while still close to your favorite activities in the northern half of the county and just a short commute to the city of Green Bay.
+Communities in southern Door County offer a rural experience rich with cultural history and agriculture while still close to your favorite activities in the northern half of the county.

 Five Reasons to Make Door County Home

-- Everything you love.
-All the time.
-Spend every day exploring parks, enjoying the water, dining at your favorite restaurants and experiencing the area’s cultural history.
+- Everything you love, all the time.
+Spend every day exploring parks, enjoying the the water, dining at your favorite restaurants, and experiencing the area’s arts scene.

 - Everyone waves.
 There’s a special relationship between Door County’s locals.
 Once you learn the back roads of the county, practice the driving wheel wave: two fingers raised on the top of your driving wheel.

-- Top rated schools.
-All of Door County’s schools are consistently rated as some of the best in the state, offering opportunities to kids that are rarely found in small communities.
+- Top-rated schools.
+All of Door County’s schools are consistently rated as some of the best in the state, offering opportunities that are rarely found in small communities.